-If you really consider what I've said about art, I think the viewer or the experiencer is the subject of the artist.
-I find Art to be a communication medium, and without some kind of relationship between the observer and the observed I believe there ceases to be communication at all, although some people would disagree with me, and cite "pure art" as an example.
-Apparently I'm not a purist!
+If you really consider what I've said about art, I think the defining factor for me is that I consider that the viewer (or the experiencer...) is the subject of any work...
+I find Art to be a communication medium, and without some kind of relationship between the observer and the observed I believe there ceases to be communication at all, although I understand "pure art" (art for it's own sake) is different, I still believe it applies, for posterity if nothing else...

-In my work, whether it is design, photography, advertising, or web applicatiions, I seek to honor this relationship between the person who consumes the media, and the media itself- even if I bend, twist, or otherwise warp their perspective, I am fully aware that it exists :)
+In my work, whether it is design, photography, commercial, or web interfaces, I seek to honor this relationship between the person who consumes the media, and the media itself- even if I bend, twist, or otherwise warp their perspective, I am fully aware that the relationship prevails :)